lsants/DeepOperatorML/README.md

 - **Approach**: Employment of DeepONets with multiple training strategies.

 - **Problems**: The following problems have been implemented so far:
-  - Kelvin's problem (static response of an isotropic elastic 3D space to a point load)
+  - Kelvin's problem (static response of an isotropic elastic 3D space to a point load).
-  - Homogeneous Green functions (harmonic response of an isotropic elastic 3D space to a point load)
+  - Homogeneous Green functions (harmonic response of an isotropic elastic 3D space to a point load).

 - **Implementation**: The model is developed in Python using PyTorch.